 - Operate it properly and clean the flue or chimney regularly to minimise the amount of smoke produced.

 - Only use good quality wood – make sure the wood is dry and has no paint on it.
+Try to use smaller logs rather than one large log.

-- Leave a window partially open to let in fresh air and reduce the build up of indoor pollution.
+- Leave a window partially open to let in fresh air and reduce the build-up of indoor pollution.

 - Be aware of signs like drowsiness, an indication that carbon monoxide levels are high.